CBothwell/katacoda-scenarios/kubernetes-wordpress-lab/step2.md

 The `storageClassName` will let us set the storage class we are going to use.
 Storage classes are vender specific.
 For AWS we might have `AWSElasticBlockStore`, for Azure we might have `AzureFile`.
 In our case, we are going to use the `manual` and specify a location on the node using `hostPath`.
 This is **not** a production storage class.
 Each of these may support one or more `accessModes`.

-`accessModes` let us list the types of access a claim can make a `PersistantVolume`
+`accessModes` let us list the types of access a claim can make on a `PersistantVolume`

 + ReadWriteOnce
 + ReadOnlyMany